 Mental “suffering” refers to the negative emotions, mental anguish, and psychological trauma that accompanies a physical injury.
 Mental suffering can be verified by statements from counselors, psychologists, or psychiatrists; prescription medication records; appointment schedules with mental health practitioners; and statements from family members, friends, or coworkers that verify changes in behavior, demeanor, personality, or productivity following the accident.
-A personal injury lawyer can be very helpful in gathering evidence to prove the unseen side effects of your physical car accident injuries.
+A personal injury lawyer in Los Angeles can be very helpful in gathering evidence to prove the unseen side effects of your physical car accident injuries.

 Examples of mental suffering include documented mental health conditions:

 Contact a Los Angeles personal injury lawyer at Salamati Law for a free case review to learn more about including pain and suffering damages along with your personal injury claim.
 For more than 20 years, we’ve developed a proven track record of six-figure car accident settlements and jury awards.
 You only pay us if we win money on your behalf.